-NAME OF THE PRAC TICE: Kosovo Judo Nation Country Kosovo Timeframe Ongoing project - since October 2022 Initiator Kosovo Judo Federation Promoted value(s) (Keep only what applies) Encouraging sports participation to increase overall physical activity levels.
+NAME OF THE PRACTICE: Kosovo Judo Nation Ì Country Коѕоvо Timeframe Ongoing project - since October 2022 Initiator Kosovo Judo Federation Promoted value(s) (Keep only what applies) Encouraging sports participation to increase overall physical activity levels.
 Fostering a culture of inclusivity and cultural exchange to promote mutual understanding.
 Providing quality coaching, instructions, and coaching skill development to raise the overall level of play.
 Emphasising fun and enjoyment to encourage people to participate and to continue to participate long-term.
 Building community partnerships for economic benefits generated for host communities or increased visibility to promote them to new audiences Providing opportunities for cross-border competition, grassroots sports activities, international cooperation Type of practice (Keep only what applies) Occasional event or campaign Regular event Awareness-raising initiatives Educational programmes and materials Monitoring tools and systems Strategy and policy frameworks Target group Students in primary and secondary schools, elite athletes, coaches, disabled Short Description (How was the practice developed, what actions were put into place, which results were obtained?)
 The program "Kosovo, State of Judo" stands as a firm embodiment of the unwavering commitment of the Government of the Republic of Kosovo to promote the sport of judo as a means of building a healthy society and raising the international position of Kosovo.
 The central focus of the program is the expansion and popularization of judo throughout Kosovo, along with the development of tourism and sports diplomacy.
-Through the development of the main goals of the program, such as physical infrastructure, training capacities and the massification of judo , the program aims to promote physical well-being, instil basic values and build self-confidence in children and youth.
-Support schemes for coaches and professional athletes , together with the organization of international sports events and public diplomacy efforts , will amplify the impact of the program and raise Kosovo's global standing.
+Through the development of the main goals of the program, such as physical infrastructure, training capacities and the massification of judo, the program aims to promote physical well-being, instil basic values and build self-confidence in children and youth.
+Support schemes for coaches and professional athletes, together with the organization of international sports events and public diplomacy efforts, will amplify the impact of the program and raise Kosovo's global standing.
 In the 9-month period (October 2022 - June 2023), the program has had significant achievements in each of its six components.
-We are in the final phase of the expropriation of the construction plot for the construction of the dojo and we are in intensive communication with the Municipality of Gjilan has allocated the construction plot for the construction of the dojo and we are in intensive communication with the Municipality of Mitrovica to determine the adequate location, while the municipalities of Pristina and Peja have pledged to engage in determining the location in their urban centres for the construction.
+We are in the final phase of the expropriation of the construction plot for the construction of the "National Judo Centre" sports complex in Peja (with the follow-up spaces through the dojos, such as swimming pool, fitness, physiotherapist room and accommodation capacities).
+The Municipality of Gjilan has allocated the construction plot for the construction of the dojo and we are in intensive communication with the Municipality of Mitrovica to determine the adequate location, while the municipalities of Pristina and Peja have pledged to engage in determining the location in their urban centres for the construction.